Transposing instrument: Reconciling pitch standards

-In the music of Germany during the Baroque period, and notably in the music of Johann Sebastian Bach, instruments used for different purposes were often tuned to different pitch standards, called Chorton ("choir pitch") and Kammerton ("chamber [music] pitch").
-When they played together in an ensemble, the parts of some instruments would then have to be transposed to compensate.
-In many of Bach's cantatas the organ part is notated a full step lower than the other instruments.
+In Germany during the Baroque period, instruments used for different purposes were often tuned to different pitch standards, called Chorton ("choir pitch") and Kammerton ("chamber [music] pitch").
+When playing together in an ensemble, the music of some instruments would therefore be transposed to compensate.
+In many of Bach's cantatas, the organ part is notated a full step lower than the other instruments.
 See pitch inflation.

-A few early-music ensembles of the present day must do something similar if they comprise some instruments tuned to A415 and others to A440, approximately a semitone apart.
+Some present day early-music ensembles combine instruments tuned to A415 with instruments tuned to A440.
+Since these pitches are approximately a semitone apart, the music for one set of instruments may be transposed to match the pitch of the others.
 Modern builders of continuo instruments sometimes include moveable keyboards which can play with either pitch standard.
-The harpsichord has a single string for each note, plucked by a plectrum and the difference in pitch between the Baroque A at 415 Hz and the "modern" A at 440 Hz is one half step.
-Moving the keyboard mechanism right or left causes the A key to play the next string, namely the A at 440 Hz or the A at 392 Hz respectively.
-Movement of the keyboard allows one to play higher or lower, though the topmost or bottommost key will not produce sound unless the builder has provided extra strings to accommodate the transposition feature.
+Some harpsichords are made with a mechanism that shifts the keyboard action right or left, causing each key to play the adjacent string.
+If A4 is tuned at A415, that key can then play either the A♯ at 440 Hz or the A♭ at 392 Hz.
+The top or bottom key on the instrument will not produce sound unless the builder has added extra strings to accommodate this transposition.

 Transposition at the octave

 Some instruments have ranges that do not fit on the staff well when using one of the common clefs.
 In order to avoid the use of excessive ledger lines, music for these instruments may be written one, or even two, octaves away from concert pitch, using treble or bass clef.
-These instruments are said to "transpose at the octave" — their music is not written in a different key from concert pitch instruments, but sound one or two octaves higher or lower than written.
+These instruments are said to "transpose at the octave"—their music is not written in a different key from concert pitch instruments, but sound one or two octaves higher or lower than written.

-Double bass, bass guitar, and guitar sound an octave lower than written.
+Double bass, bass guitar, guitar, and contrabassoon sound an octave lower than written.
 Piccolo, xylophone, celesta, and some recorders (sopranino, soprano, bass and sometimes alto) sound an octave above the written note.
 Glockenspiel, garklein recorder, and crotales sound two octaves above the written note.

 Most authorities include this type of notation in the definition of "transposing instruments", although it is a special case in the sense that these instruments remain in the same key as non-transposing instruments.